crenteriam/crenteriam.github.oi/training/dynamic-documents/tables.md

 ### Table Size

 There are three common issues related with the table size.
-Typically, the table width is wider than the text width.
-Also, the table could be longer than a page.
-Or you might want to print the table rotated.
+Typically, the table width is <u>wider</u> than the text width.
+Also, the table could be <u>longer</u> than a page.
+Or you might want to print the table <u>rotated</u>.
 The environment ***tabular*** completely fails to meet these requirements.
 Therefore, you will need to use other environments.

 **The table is wider than the text width.** Here, main problem with the environment ***tabular*** is that it strictly respects the width of your character string in that cell.
 That means that if you have a string such as "This is a long string", ***tabular*** will not break down that sentence into multiple lines.